 Steps to determine if it is gas or electric forced air heating system

 The presence of ducts and vents indicates a forced-air mechanism.
-If you are scheduling a heating repair in Houston, learn more about your system by following these steps.
+If you are scheduling a furnace repair Houston TX, learn more about your system by following these steps.

 Turn on the thermostats.
 Once it starts operating, you should hear the air traveling through the air ducts.
 You should start feeling the warm air as it circulates in a few minutes.